What do we all have in common?

 Natacha speaks English, and Portuguese.
 You can follow her on Instagram.

 Portuguese travel and food writer.
 Besides being the author of “Lisbon in 100 Bites”, she’s also the creator of Portugal’s only Pastel de Nata baking workshop to take place inside a real working bakery.
 At Oh!
 My Cod Zara leads gastronomic experiences in Lisbon.
 Recently Silvia managed to convince Zara that there’s something truly special about Pico island and, after sharing many stories, she decided to travel there herself and finally join the Oh!
 My Cod Pico Experience too.

-Food host and part time dancer
+Food host and intercultural psychologist

 Food host and musician

 Rodrigo was born and raised in Lisbon in a family of artists, his mom is a curator and restorer of antics – porcelain, paintings, tapestry – and his father was a musician and composer.

 From a young age, he developed a taste for music and learned various instruments but really fell in love with drumming which he started studying intensively from the age of 8.
 Eventually, that dedication paid off when he was invited for an audition at a University in England where he got offered a scholarship and completed a BA honors degree in music.

 His time in England awakened in him an interest in learning more about Portuguese gastronomy, which he was missing so much.
 He started developing his cooking skills and exploring all he could about the history behind the ingredients and condiments used in Portuguese cuisine.
 Soon he found himself immersed in the amazing interconnectedness between the fascinating period of Portuguese exploration around the world and how that influenced gastronomy in so many parts of the world, but also in Portugal.

 Now he is a proud local Food Expert and Cultural Mediator with an endless love for food, culture, Portugal and especially for sharing it with other people.